Skip to content

 Test your knowledge

 Q2.
-How does Commit Amount relate to Best Case Amount?
+How does Commit Amount relate to Best Case in a Salesforce forecast?

 §